junesirius/junesirius.github.io/_posts/Supernatural/2024-11-01-SPN-Angelic-black-death.md

 "I'm fine." the angel in the back seat answers, "Not dying, that's an improvement."

 Dean narrows his eyes, "What happened up there?
 Why were you dying again?
 Did the angels hurt you?"
-Anger building up, he turns back to look at Cass directly, his right foot unconsciously pressed on the accelerator pedal.
+Anger building up fast, he turns back to look at Cass directly, his right foot unconsciously presses on the accelerator pedal.

-"Dude, road!
+"Road, dude, road!
 Look at the road!"
 Sam cries out loud.

-Dean looks back at the road, releasing the foot pad, the car returns to its previous speed.
+Dean looks back at the road quickly, releasing the foot pad, the car returns to its previous speed.

 Dean still doesn't give up stealing glances of Cass from the mirror.
-"Anyone I can punch?"
+"Is there a name?
+Anyone I can punch?"

 Cass looks like he's struggling with words.
 Dean frowns.
-He knows the look, that's the look every time Cass holds something back, usually right before sacrificing himself for something.
+He knows the look, that's the look every time Cass holds something back, usually right before sacrificing himself for something -- or someone.
 He doesn't like that look.

 "Is the problem solved?
 The disease?"
-Sam helps out by starting with easy questions, Cass chooses to go with that.
+Sam helps out by starting with easy questions, Cass chooses to go with that first.

 "No," he sighs, "it's not that easy."

 "Of course not."
-Dean says, unsurprisedly.
+Dean echoes, unsurprisedly.

 "And, if you really want to know, angels didn't do anything to me, it's just how Heaven works.
 Without grace, as far as Heaven concerns, I'm just a human, so it would want to keep me there.
 It wasn't easy to come back.
 If I'm honest, I didn't even think I could make it."
 Cass averts his eyes to look at the window, though there is really nothing to see except for pure black.